liatrio/devops-bootcamp/README.md

  5. Be transparent in your progress.
  6. Have fun!

-> "It's better to overcommunicate than to undercommunicate."
+> "It's better to over communicate than to under communicate."

 ## Contributing